Boundary

 Security administrators use the Boundary CLI and API to automate infrastructure access management, but the Desktop app makes Boundary accessible to low-code and no-code users.
 Users that establish sessions with targets frequently will also find the browse, connect, and manage functionality convenient for day-to-day operations.

-In this tutorial, you will install the Boundary Desktop app and connect to a running target.
+In this tutorial, you will use the Boundary Desktop app or Boundary Client Agent to connect to a running target.

 Prerequisites